TomCantrell/Scientific-Computing/README.md

 # Scientific-Computing
-Collection of coursework done in c++
+Collection of coursework done in C++